1. Arch Support

 A proper fit is essential for pronation support.
 Look for brands that offer wide width options to ensure your foot sits comfortably within the shoe, reducing friction and enhancing stability.

-A supportive suede sneaker with Ortholite® insoles and a firm heel counter for enhanced stability.
+A supportive white sneaker with breathable knit design and shock-absorbing midsole for enhanced stability.

-A black leather and mesh sneaker with Abzorb® cushioning and a flexible rubber traction outsole.
+A white leather sneaker with Velcro® straps, cushioned insoles, and a flexible rubber outsole.

 A black leather bootie featuring moisture-wicking Drilex® lining, three-layer insole, and supportive ankle design.